- 10 Dec 2024

 Markers in the Site Configuration UI

-Purple markers in the Site Confuration UI identify versions that are published to staging:
+Purple markers throughout the Site Configuration UI identify versions that are (or were) published to staging:

-In the Publish History, each item specifies the target of the publishing operation, production or staging.
+In the Publish History, each publishing operation in the list specifies the target of the publishing operation, production or staging.
+The purple/green background indicates an active publish version in production/staging.

 Linked Certificates